smithy-lang/smithy-kotlin/docs/design/interceptors.md

      * A hook called before the transport request message is sent to the service.
      *
      * **When**: This will ALWAYS be called once per _attempt_, except when a failure occurs earlier in the
      * request pipeline.
 This method may be called multiple times in the event of retries.
-The duration between
-     * invocation of this hook and [readAfterTransmit] is very close to the amount of time it took to send
-     * a request and receive a response from the service.
      *
-     * **Available Information**: [RequestInterceptorContext.request] and
-     * [ProtocolRequestInterceptorContext.protocolRequest] are ALWAYS available.
-In the event of retries, the context
+     * **Modifications**: In the event of retries, the context will not include changes made in previous attempts
-     * will not include changes made in previous attempts (e.g. by request signers or other interceptors).
+     * (e.g. by request signers or other interceptors).
      *
      * **Error Behavior**: If errors are raised by this hook, execution will jump to [modifyBeforeAttemptCompletion]
      * with the raised error as the [ResponseInterceptorContext.response] result.